hkanx/hkanx/README.md

 ### Hey, I'm Hannah 👋

-- I’m currently an undergraduate student at UC Berkeley, studying Data Science
+- I graduated from UC Berkeley, majoring in Data Science.

 - I’m interested in learning more about AI, machine learning, data science!